waad-alwagdani/inventory-status-dashboard/README.md

 - CSS Grid
 - Responsive UI

-## Privacy & Demo Notice
+## Demo Notice

-All inventory names, statuses, timestamps, and expiry records in this repository are fictional demo data.
-No production endpoint, healthcare facility, operational system, or live inventory source is connected.
+This repository is a portfolio showcase using entirely fictional data.

+The public demo represents the user-facing experience only and does not reproduce the architecture, integrations, data sources, synchronization logic, internal workflows, or business rules of any production implementation.

 ## Copyright

 © 2026 Waad Alwagdani.
 All Rights Reserved.

-This repository is published for portfolio and demonstration purposes only.
+Published for portfolio and demonstration purposes only.

-No permission is granted to copy, redistribute, modify, or use this project or its source code for commercial or production purposes without prior written permission.
+No permission is granted to copy, redistribute, modify, reproduce, or use this project or its source code for commercial or production purposes without prior written permission.